 The Company adheres to the Senior Managers & Certification Regime, which is designed by the FCA to improve trust in financial services by making individuals accountable for their decisions.
-Employees were required to attend training on the FCA's Conduct Rules during the year and an attestation was included as part of the year-end review process.

 In order to maintain these high standards of practice, the Group also publishes policies, procedures and guidance on the intranet for easy access by employees.
 This includes policies on financial crime compliance, whistleblowing, market abuse and inside information, and business line specific documents.